seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 Not mad, but bound more than a mad-man is;
 Shut up in prison, kept without my food,
-Whipp’d and tormented and–God-den, good fellow.
+Whipp'd and tormented and--God-den, good fellow.

 **Servant**
-God gi’ god-den.
+God gi' god-den.
 I pray, sir, can you read?

 **ROMEO**
 Ay, mine own fortune in my misery.